Orbital Trauma Treatment in St. Louis

 Traumatic injuries and lacerations require careful repair to maintain appearance and function.
 Optimally, this is done on the first repair.
 There are important and special issues relating to the eyelids and tear ducts that demand the care of a specialist that is intimately familiar and experienced with this sort of injury.
-This is why you should choose Dr. Holds and his associates for your orbital trauma surgery.
+This is why you should choose our team for your orbital trauma surgery.